shifanthjasim/Calander/README.md

 # Simple Calendar with Time

+### Please follow the link for a live preview :- https://stupendous-concha-f05313.netlify.app/

 This is a simple web application that displays a calendar with the current date highlighted and includes a real-time clock showing hours, minutes, and seconds.
 The design is minimalistic and visually appealing, making it suitable for embedding into websites or using as a standalone tool.

 ## Features: